 1) A global data transmission network with more than 500 BGP network nodes

-The relationship between data traffics and infrastructures are like that of car traffic and road networks.
-Good road conditions can help cars to go smooth and fast, the same applies to data traffic and network infrastructures.
+The relationship between data traffics, and infrastructures are like that of car traffic and road networks.
+Good road conditions can help cars to go smoothly and fast; the same applies to data traffic and network infrastructures.
 ZEGOCLOUD has deployed more than 500 BGP network nodes in 212 countries or territories.
-The data transmission network has laid a great foundation for global real-time data transmission.
+The data transmission network has laid a foundation for global real-time data transmission.

-2) A network bandwidth adaptive algorithm to handle dynamic network congestions
+2) A network bandwidth adaptive algorithm to handle dynamic network congestion

 In this real-time transmission model, the sender end can predict network congestion and bandwidth by the feedback from the receiver end, and then it can adjust the packet size that it encodes and transmits.
-As a result, the bandwidth that the sender end used to transmit data is changing dynamically and is always lower than the available bandwidth.
+As a result, the bandwidth that the sender end uses to transmit data changes dynamically and is always lower than the available bandwidth.

-How to discover inconvenient content automatically and at a low cost?
+How to discover inappropriate content automatically and at a low cost?

 In the speed dating 2.0 scenarios, users speak with each other in a one-on-one manner.
-Dating chat rooms are private virtual spaces, and intimacies will build up as relationships develop.
-We have to face a challenge that we need to not only protect users’ privacy but also get aligned with local legal compliance.
+Chat rooms in an online dating platform are private virtual spaces, and intimacies will build up as relationships develop.
+We must face a challenge to protect users’ privacy and align with local legal compliance.

-ZEGOCLOUD works with top AI-powered content auditing solution providers to ensure that inconvenient audio and video contents are identified automatically.
+ZEGOCLOUD works with top AI-powered content auditing solution providers to automatically identify inappropriate audio and video content.

-To make sure that content auditing is done at a very low cost, we conduct automatic content auditing on the server side. and we have taken two measures to reduce cost.
+We conduct automatic content auditing on the server side to ensure that content is done at a meager cost. and we have taken two measures to reduce costs.